You're using an outdated browser. Update your browser for the full Life Teen experience.

 Deadline for Payment of Deposit: Two weeks after registering online

 Note: Sunday boxed lunch is no longer included due to the large amount of waste we have had from this meal each year.
-Removing this lunch allows us to keep pricing the same for 2020.
-Please reach out to Erika Niehaus if you have any questions.
+Removing this lunch allows us to keep costs as low as possible for you.

 Steubenville ATL will be held at:

 Infinite Energy Center

 Duluth, Georgia 30097